judelt/TinyApp/README.md

 ## GET /u/:id

   - if URL for the given ID exists:
-    - [x]redirects to the corresponding long URL
+    - [x] redirects to the corresponding long URL
   - if URL for the given ID does not exist:
-    - [x](Minor) returns HTML with a relevant error message
+    - [x] (Minor) returns HTML with a relevant error message

 ## POST /urls